wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-Its `read` method does not modify any shared data.
+Its `read` method is completely lock-free and does not modify any shared data.

 ```rust
 use scc::HashIndex;